mcardosos/adx-automation-client/docs/onboard.md

     value: <your-secret-data-key-in-kubernetes>
 ```

 Maybe your credentials are not environment variables but secret files.
-In this case, set them like this:
+To inject the credential as a file, add this:

 ``` yaml
 secretFiles: